Pranita-2145/DSA_Java/README.md

 4. Tappering.java = Contains solution for classic Tappering water Problem(Que 22 in AC DSA sheet)
 5. Stockprice.java = Given an array prices[] where prices[i] is the price of a stock on day i, Find the maximum profit from a single buy-sell transaction (buy before you sell).
+6. BubbleSort.java = Contains solution for sorting a given array in asending order using bubble sort algorithm.